 In addition to the College’s standard entry requirements you will need to have achieved grade 4’s in GCSE Combined Science or in triple science (in GCSE Biology and in GCSE Chemistry and in GCSE Physics).
 You will also need to have achieved a minimum of grade 4 in GCSE Maths, and our expectation for this course is also that you will also have a minimum of a grade 4 in GCSE English.
 This is a lower entry requirement than for A Levels in the sciences.

 For some students there will need to be a discussion at enrolment about whether an A Level or a BTEC science programme is appropriate, and that decision will be taken on the basis of your GCSE results, both specifically in the related subjects as outlined above, but also more broadly.

 Subject combination advice:

 BTEC Science can be combined with a wide variety of other courses.
-It goes well with A level courses where there is some science orientated thinking such as Psychology, Geography and PE.
-It is also helpful alongside BTEC Health and Social Care as a preparation for degrees in nursing and related fields, and similarly alongside BTEC Sport or A level PE as a preparation for degrees in sport related fields.
+It goes well with A Level courses where there is some science orientated thinking such as Psychology, Geography and PE.
+It fits well in a science programme containing A Levels in Biology and/or Chemistry.
+It is particularly helpful alongside BTEC Health and Social Care as a preparation for degrees in nursing and related fields, and similarly alongside BTEC Sport or A Level PE as a preparation for degrees in sport related fields.
 In finalising a programme of courses, consideration should be given to the extent to which courses support each other and to the overall quantity of coursework involved.